CambridgeAUV/electronics-tutorial/readme.md

-# 3. Programming STM microprocessors
+# 3. Programming STM Microprocessors - Getting started

 While the following section is intended for a Mac user, all of the packages are available for Linux and Windows as well.